-Side effects of Plavix have been linked to reports of serious and potentially fatal injuries.
-A number of lawsuits have been pursued against the manufacturer of this popular blood thinner, alleging that inadequate warnings and information about the potential Plavix risks were provided to consumers and the medical community.
+Side effects of Plavix were linked to reports of serious and potentially fatal injuries.
+A number of lawsuits were pursued against the manufacturer of this popular blood thinner, alleging that inadequate warnings and information about the potential Plavix risks were provided to consumers and the medical community.

 - Heart Attacks